sigasi/sigasi_insights/manual/linting.md

 Mentor Graphics’ ModelSim and QuestaSim accept the former (illegal) version.
 As a result, some VHDL designers got used to writing the incorrect version, producing code that is not portable to other simulators.
-Sigasi accepts the ModelSim-style physical literals, but warns about this.
+Sigasi Studio accepts the ModelSim-style physical literals, but warns about this.

 ## Capitalization of Identifiers

 Although VHDL is not case sensitive, it is recommend to always use the same capitalization when referring to the same declaration.
-Since version 2.30, Sigasi warns when the capitalization of a reference differs from the capitalization of the declaration.
+Since version 2.30, Sigasi Studio warns when the capitalization of a reference differs from the capitalization of the declaration.
 Because external libraries can have different code styles, this linting only checks references in the same library as its declaration.

 Since [/releasenotes/sigasi-2.31] this can easily be fixed with a quickfix.